John4887/check_website/README.md

 Functionalities :

 - Ping test ;
-- HTTPS access availabilty (supports 301 redirections and non-default ports) ;
+- HTTPS access availability (supports 301 redirections and non-default ports) ;
-- SSL Certificate status.
+- SSL Certificate status (is also able to detect auto-signed certs).

 Use it like this: